19. Exchange coupling in a double quantum dot in FD-SOI—Part 2: Exact diagonalization

 Exchange convergence with basis set.

-Fig. 18.8.2 Convergence of the exchange interaction strength with the dimension of the single-electron basis set.
-In all these simulations, we set the h_dot parameter of the non-linear Poisson SolverParams object to 0.8 and tune the num_states parameter of the many-body SolverParams object over 8 values between 4 and 18.
-For num_states = 4, we find that the ground state is triply degenerate and the first excited state is a singlet, which is a clear sign that the basis set is insufficiently large.
+Fig. 19.8.2 Convergence of the exchange interaction strength with the dimension of the single-electron basis set.
+In all these simulations, we set the h_dot parameter of the non-linear Poisson SolverParams object to 0.4 and tune the num_states parameter of the many-body SolverParams object over 8 values between 4 and 18.
+For num_states = 4, we find that the ground state is triply degenerate and the first excited state is a singlet, which is a clear sign that the basis set is insufficiently large (for this data point, we illustrate this anomaly by setting exchange to zero in the plot).
 Indeed, we expect the exchange interaction to lower the singlet state energy with respect to the triplet states in all realistic gated quantum dots.

 We observe that the exact diagonalization approach converges to a fixed value as the basis size is increased which is consistent with the predictions of perturbation theory made in Exchange coupling in a double quantum dot in FD-SOI—Part 1: Perturbation theory.